richardwaters9049/pw-crack-app/README.md

 ## Project Overview

-This project is a web application designed to demonstrate password-cracking techniques, specifically through a combination of dictionary attacks and brute-force methods.
-The application is built using Flask, a lightweight Python web framework, and utilizes Python's standard libraries for hashing and multiprocessing.
-It also integrates Tailwind CSS for styling to ensure a modern and responsive user interface.
+This project is a web application designed to demonstrate password-cracking techniques.
+The application is built using Flask, a lightweight Python web framework, with a retro Matrix-style interface.
+It features a simple architecture that runs password cracking operations directly through subprocess calls, making it easy to deploy and run locally.

 ## What the Application Does

-The application allows users to input a password and then attempts to crack it by:

-1. **Dictionary Attack**: Uses a large list of common passwords fetched from an online source.
-2. **Brute-Force Attack**: Iterates through all possible combinations of characters to find a match, leveraging parallel processing to speed up the process.
+The application provides a retro Matrix-themed interface where users can:

+1. Enter a password to test
+2. Select a cracking method (Method 1 or Method 2)
+3. View the cracked password and time taken
+4. Experience a cool Matrix rain effect during processing

+The backend processes password cracking requests through a simple worker script that can be extended with various cracking techniques such as dictionary attacks or brute-force methods.

 ## Character Type Optimization